What is Chiropractic?

 Sometimes, little ones are fussy or irritable.
 This irritability can stem from a variety of issues including impaired sucking or incorrect latching, an immature digestive system, food allergens in breast milk, acid reflux, a slow digestive system, ear canal fluid disruptions, or slight tensions in a rapidly-growing spine.

-Whether it’s sleep or tummy issues, chiropractors work with an approach to look at the underlying functioning and communication of a little one’s developing brain and nerve system.
+Whether it’s sleep or tummy issues, the chiropractic approach to looks at uncovering and identifying any issues with the underlying functioning of a little one’s developing neuro-musculoskeletal function.
 Any difficulties are addressed in a safe, gentle and effective way and care is often the same pressure one would use to put in a contact lens.

 Chiropractic care is a non-surgical healthcare profession that does not involve any pharmaceuticals in treatment.